winccoa/javascript-examples/telegram_bot/javascript/tgbot/README.md

 ## Features
  - send messages to users
- - subscribe users to dp changes
+ - subscribe to Datapoint changes
  - subscribe users to dpQuery

 ## Installation